cdsgroup/dftoptbench-si/README.md

 [Supplementary Information]().
 Provided here are:

 1. Jupyter notebooks for data analysis and visualization
-    * `basics.ipynb`: Basic overview of Jupyter notebooks and the Pandas python library
     * `analysis.ipynb`: Generates all relevant figures and tables from the manuscript and supplementary information
-2. `registration.ipynb`: Discusses the point-set registration problem, as well as provides implementations of Algorithms 1 & 2 from the SI
+2. `align.ipynb`: Discusses the point-set registration problem, as well as provides implementations of Algorithms 1 & 2 from the SI
 3. Data Files
     * `pickles/A21_LRMSD-dCOM.pkl`: Contains all LRMSD and dCOM data and